TienPhuocNguyen/mf-net/README.md

 ## Repository Structure

 The repository is structured as follows:
-- 'models' contains the Triplet model to train our network
+- `models` contains the Triplet model to train our network
-- 'net' contains our trained model
+- `net` contains our trained model
-- 'utils' contain lua and CUDA code for our Change Detection algorithm.
+- `utils` contain lua and CUDA code for our Change Detection algorithm.
 This needs to be compiled before execution.

 ### Dependencies